ShieldMyFiles/duly-noted/bin/README.md

 Points all actions to @Index/run

 ## /Templates
-Temlates used by the @HtmlGenerator/generate
+Templates used by the @HtmlGenerator/generate